4 tips to help HR and finance teams collaborate better

 Here’s a handy example.
 When you have a proper HR software in place, you can grab hold of key people insights that quickly become finance insights.
 This can include payroll accounting or salary progressions, both examples of things that can have a direct impact on a finance team.

-Or, think about hiring.
+Or think about hiring.
 Recruitment is both an investment and an expense, which is why it matters to both HR and finance.
 Understand how it operates, the cost-per-hire, and how long these things generally take (and the plans involved).

 Slippage in any of these metrics can cost money and time that would otherwise be spent on more strategic matters.
 So, once you have these insights, it’s important that you take them into account, consider them, and act accordingly.